bmsCoreFacility/protocols/proteomics/ffpeTissueWholeProteomeAnalysis.md

   - 36mg iodoacetamide
   - 36mg chloroacetamide
   - water to 1000uL
+- Enolase standard
+  - reconstitute 9.3mg of powder in 900uL of Lysis solution
+  - add 10uL of Dithiothreitol solution and incubate at +65C for 15-minutes
+  - add 10uL of Alkylation solution and incubate at room temperature for 15-minutes
+  - add 10uL of Dithiothreitol solution to quench the reaction
+  - aliquot and store as a 10mg/mL stock solution (-20C storage)
+  - dilute to 20ng/uL in water as a working solution
 - SP3 binding solution (need 200uL per 100uL of sample, recipe for 10mL)
   - 6mL acetonitrile
   - 2mL methanol